 February 27, 2009 at 7:47 pm #13598RadarModerator

-Recently I enjoyed a few miles on a Ducati 750S Dark and here are my impressions: Well this is pure little sporting bike where anything that doesn’t materially contribute to how it stops, goes and handles basically isn’t there!
+Recently I enjoyed a few miles riding a Ducati 2002 750S Dark and here are my impressions: Well this is a very petite, pure sporting bike where anything that doesn’t materially contribute to how it stops, goes and handles basically isn’t there!

 The lithe and compact 750S